-Participation is very important in any seminar class, and even more critical when we are all remote.
+Participation is very important in any seminar class, and even more critical with complex papers.
+We will need to talk through some of the details to better understand them!
 This course is meant for the sharing of ideas, and we will want to hear all of your perspectives.
 As an added bonus, speaking up in class makes the class more interesting and exciting!
-We'll be using the "Raise Hand" feature on Zoom and the instructor will moderate, and you will be graded on the basis of your contributions to our weekly group meetings.
+The instructor, the discussion leader, and the discussion assistant will moderate, and you will be graded on the basis of your contributions to our weekly group meetings (and optional FlipGrid comments).
 Note that this is not a situation where you must say a certain number of things every class.
 Too often this type of requirement forces people to provide input when they would not otherwise.
 People's interests and experiences vary, and inherently, you will find some papers more interesting and thought-provoking than others.
 You should not comment just to comment.
-Your engagement with your Group via Reactions will also be considered in scoring your participation.
+Your engagement and posting on FlipGrid will also be considered in scoring your participation.
 See also, the Discussion/Participation Guidelines.

-9.4 Critique/Extend [15%]
+9.4 Discussion Assistant [15%]